-We base our risk assessment process on the following criteria: potential for materials to come from highrisk countries; products and services using low skilled labour; reliance on temporary and transient labour; supply chain leverage; and the opportunity to do more.
+We are reviewing how we risk assess our suppliers, subcontractor and labour agencies.
+This will take into account the potential for materials to come from high-risk countries; products and services using low skilled labour; reliance on temporary and transient labour; supply chain leverage; and the opportunity to do more.

-Based on the criteria above we believe the business has a low overall risk of modern slavery in both our own operations and in our immediate supply chain.
+We believe the business has a low overall risk of modern slavery in both our own operations and in our immediate supply chain.
 However, we are proactive in ensuring we are making our workforce, sub-contractors and suppliers aware of the potential risks, and are working to better understand the risks further down our supply chain.

-5.1.
-Actions taken to mitigate risks
+5.1 Actions to mitigate risks

-5.1.1.
-Direct, temporary and agency employment practices
+5.1.1 Direct, temporary and agency employment activities